 What is the General Technical (GT) score?

-The ASVAB GT score is a test of your competency in the Math and Verbal domains.
+The General Technical score is a test of your competency in the Math and Verbal domains.
 Arithmetic Reasoning tests your proficiency in solving mathematical problems, whereas Paragraph Comprehension and Word Knowledge test your proficiency in language (verbal) expression.
-The ASVAB GT score is calculated by adding your scores from Arithmetic Reasoning (AR) and Verbal Expression (VE).
+This score is calculated by adding your scores from Arithmetic Reasoning (AR) and Verbal Expression (VE).
 The VE score is computed by adding your scores from PC and WK.

 Why is the GT score important?